 The Sierra Alta property is comprised of one exploration permit which consists of 90 mining claims comprising 2,700 hectares in the Asturias region in northwestern Spain.
-At the time that the Company receives formal notice that the property has been granted, from that date the concession will have a three year term renewable for an additional three year term.
-As of September 30, 2014, the Company wrote off the property to \$Nil given the uncertainty of the future development as a result of the formal notice of grant being outstanding.
+The Company applied for the permit on November, 18 2013 and received notice that the property had been granted on July, 8 2015 through the publication of the granting in the regional gazette.
+From that date, the concession is valid for a three year term and is renewable for equal and successive periods of three years.
+The permit will expire on July 2018.